KAMKEEL/Chunker/README.md

 Currently unsupported features
 --------
-The following features do not convert (or have limited conversion) when using Chunker:
+The following features do not convert (or have limited conversion) when using Chunkport:

 - Entities (excluding paintings / item frames).
 - Structure data (e.g. Villages / Strongholds).